TONYMOONTANA/liltoken-whitepaper/README.md

 ## 💎 Key Features

 ### Cocaine Burn Mechanism
-*"I bury those cockroaches."*
+*"I bury those BlockRoaches."*

 A portion of tokens is burned with every transaction, reducing supply and increasing scarcity.

 ### Staking Rewards
-*"First you get the money, then you get the power."*
+*"First you get the liquidity, then you get the volume, then you get the power."*

 Long-term holders earn exclusive rewards and NFTs.